wmvanvliet/psychic/docs/dataset.rst

 >>> print cont_eeg.ix[[2,3,19], :]
 DataSet with 149504 instances, 3 features [3], 1 classes: [149504], extras: []

-This also works when ``ndX`` has more than two dimensions.
+This also works when ``data`` has more than two dimensions.
 For example using the ``trials`` dataset:

 >>> # The first two channels: